inoxlang/inox/README.md

 🛡️ Your **shield** against complexity in Web Development.

-Inoxlang is released as a **single binary** that contains all you need to do fullstack development.
+Inoxlang is released as a **single binary** that contains all you need to do fullstack development.\
-Zero config.
+Zero config.\
-Zero bloat.
+Zero boilerplate.

+> Inox is NOT a language + a packaging of popular technologies such as a SQL database or Docker.\
+> The language deeply integrates with the Web features and the database engine.

 **Web Dev Features**
 - [XML Expressions (HTML)](#xml-expressions)